-The primary goal of this level of editing is to ensure that the language and text of your manuscript supports your message in the best way possible, with both clarity and integrity.
+The primary goal of this level of editing is to ensure that the language and text of your manuscript support your message in the best way possible, with both clarity and integrity.

 This option is perfect if you’re ready to get down into the “nitty-gritty” parts of your manuscript (hence the name).
 Meaning, at this stage in the game all of those “big-picture” issues such as character, plot, or pacing have already been addressed; instead, this is where we will go through your manuscript line-by-line and page-by-page, focusing on all those little things you might have missed along the way or simply hadn’t thought about.
 Think of this as the fine-tuning phase, where I will point out: anomalies and inconsistencies, grammatical or punctuation errors, fact-checking, glaring omissions, and even typos.

 One example of how pricing is determined for the Nitty Gritty Critique: An intense edit of an 80-100K word young adult novel that is relatively clean but needs detailed page-by-page or line edits, plus a one-hour phone call, would take approx. 80 hours of editing work and cost around $3000-$4000.

 TO SUBMIT: Email me with “Nitty Gritty Critique” in the subject line and a synopsis or summary of your project, approx. word count, and the first 5 pages of your manuscript pasted in the body of the email (this will give me an initial idea of style, content, and level of polish – and it will also help me to better determine if I am the right fit for your work).